agnosticd/showroom/README.md

-# Ansible Collection - agnosticd.showroom_ocp
+# Ansible Collection - agnosticd.showroom

 Documentation for the collection.